-If Dan Cathy would have kept his bless-ed mouth shut, I wouldn’t have written this post about his Chick fil A franchise empire.
+If Dan Cathy would have kept his bless-ed mouth shut, I wouldn’t have written this post about his Chick fil A franchise being for the birds.

-It’s also one of the the most bizarre franchise systems in the world.
+It’s also among the most bizarre franchise systems in the world.

 - Potential franchisees only pay a $5,000 “Franchise Fee”

 - Franchisees maintain no equity in “their” business

 - Franchisees are not allowed to own any other businesses

 Chik fil A is not really “a franchise business.”
 It’s an owner-operated business.
 That just so happens to charge a franchise fee.
 And, it’s easily searchable on all the search engines under “Chik fil A Franchise Opportunities.”